-You describe the applicability domain of the substances covered by the grouping as: substances containing a substituted phenyl moiety, an azo moiety, and an oxobutyramide moiety.
-You indicate that the substituents may vary but without defining the borders of the category.
+You describe the applicability domain of the substances covered by the grouping as: substances containing a You indicate that the substituents may vary but without defining the borders of the category.

-Therefore, you have not provided unambiguous inclusion/exclusion criteria for substituents that can be linked to the core chemical structures of the selected group members nor a justification for the boundaries of the category.
+Therefore, you have not provided unambiguous inclusion/exclusion criteria for substituents that can be linked to the core chemical structure of the selected group members nor a justification for the boundaries of the category.

-B. Prediction for (eco)toxicological and environmental fate properties
+B. Prediction for (eco)toxicological properties